Diocese of Charlotte: Statistics

 The Diocese of Charlotte covers 20700 sqmi in North Carolina and includes 46 counties.
 It has ten vicariates.
 They are Albemarle, Asheville, Boone, Gastonia, Greensboro, Hickory, Mecklenburg, Salisbury, Smoky Mountain, and Winston-Salem.

 The Catholic population of the diocese in 2010 was approximately 174,689 registered Catholics.
 This number did not include an estimated 230,000 undocumented Hispanic or Latino Catholics.
 St. Matthew Catholic Parish in Charlotte, with over 35,000 members, was the most populous parish in the country as of 2017.
 In 2024, the total Catholic population reached 530,000.

 History

-Early history

-Before and during the American Revolutionary War, the Catholics in all of the British colonies in America were under the jurisdiction of the Apostolic Vicariate of the London District in England.
+1700 to 1800

+During the first part of the 18th century, present-day North Carolina was a British settlement.
 Discrimination and persecution of Catholics in the North Carolina colony was common until it became a royal colony in 1729.
-Anyone wanting to hold public office had to sign an oath stating that Protestantism was the true Christian faith.
+Anyone wanting to hold public office in the Province of North Carolina had to sign an oath stating that Protestantism was the true Christian faith.
+In 1775, two Catholics in Charlotte were accused of conspiring with African-Americans.
+The men were tarred and feathered.
+During this period, the few Catholics in the regionwere under the jurisdiction of the Apostolic Vicariate of the London District in England.

 With the passage of the U.S. Constitution in 1789 after the American Revolution, Catholics were guaranteed freedom of worship.
+Pope Pius VI erected the Prefecture Apostolic of the United States in 1784, encompassing the entire United States.